-From probiotics to switching up your diet, here's everything you need to know about caring for your vaginal health.
+From probiotics, vitamins, and minerals, to simply switching up your diet, here's everything you need to know about caring for your vaginal health.

 The vaginal microbiome is the collection of all the microbes (bacteria, fungi, etc.) that live in the vagina.
 A healthy vaginal microbiome is key to maintaining vaginal health and preventing infections.

 Similar to gut health, the goal is to ensure your levels of good bacteria concentration are balanced.
 After all, balance is important for reproductive and sexual health.
-What kinds of bacteria are we talking about here?
+So, what kinds of bacteria are we talking about here?

 Lactobacillus is a family of bacteria.
 You can find quite a few different types of this bacteria in a healthy human vagina.